szabgab/perlmaven.com/sites/en/pages/name-used-only-once-possible-typo.md

 $main::x = 23;
 ```

-The warning is: <b>Name "main::x" used only once: possible typo ...</b>
+The warning is: **Name "main::x" used only once: possible typo ...**

 Here at least it is clear where that 'main' comes from, or in
 the next example, where the Mister comes from.